holtonpk/numberAnimation/README.md

+# Number Animation

-# A JS function that creates a number animation
+## A JS function that creates a number animation

-animation adds to desired end value duration can be set decimals can be shown
+-animation adds to desired end value
+-duration can be set
+-decimals can be shown